ncgr/NIGMS-Sandbox-Pangenomics-Module/README.md

 ## **Additional Resources**

-This module is based on a workshop offered by the National Center for Genome Resources (NCGR) as part of the Data Science Core for the New Mexico IDeA Network of Biomedical Research Excellence (NM-INBRE).
+This module is based on a workshop offered by the National Center for Genome Resources (NCGR) as part of the [Data Science Core for the New Mexico IDeA Network of Biomedical Research Excellence (NM-INBRE)](https://nminbre.org/data-science-core/).
 The workshop covers all of the material in this module and much more.
-See the [NM-INBRE Data Science Core webpage](https://nminbre.org/data-science-core/) for details.
+See [NCGR's workshop webpage](https://inbre.ncgr.org/ncgr-workshops/) for details.

 ## Troubleshooting